OxyContin sustained-release tabletsPronunciation

 If OVERDOSE is suspected:

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
-Symptoms may include bluish skin or nails; cold and clammy skin; coma; fainting; limp muscles; pinpoint or enlarged pupils; severe drowsiness, dizziness, or light-headedness; shortness of breath; slow or irregular heartbeat; slow, shallow, or difficult breathing.Proper storage of OxyContin sustained-release tablets:
+Symptoms may include abnormal snoring; cold and clammy skin; decreased pupil size; loss of consciousness; seizures; severe drowsiness, dizziness, or lightheadedness; severe weakness; slow heartbeat; slow, shallow, or difficult breathing.Proper storage of OxyContin sustained-release tablets:

-Store OxyContin sustained-release tablets at 77 degrees F (25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+Store OxyContin sustained-release tablets at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
 Store away from light, heat, and moisture.
 Do not store in the bathroom.
 Keep OxyContin sustained-release tablets out of the reach of children and away from pets.

 - If you have any questions about OxyContin sustained-release tablets, please talk with your doctor, pharmacist, or other health care provider.

-- OxyContin sustained-release tablets is to be used only by the patient for whom it is prescribed.
+- OxyContin sustained-release tablets are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.